Updated: Jun 20

 Compared to these my attempts at photography seem flat and lifeless.
 Even my best photos are a disappointment to me.
 For that reason this is not going to be another space to showcase professional photographs, although it might fall into the category of 'Photography Blog', nor is it even a blog for gifted amateur photographers.

 This blog is essentially a diary of a budding photographer with a passion for, and interest in, the subject, but limited know-how.
 It is in that sense a starter blog and I hope someone out there will share my journey as I come to grips with photography-related jargon, try to spend money as wisely as possible in a field where one can easily incur exorbitant costs, and most of all try to embrace the challenge of learning a new skill and enjoy the excitement of travelling along paths as yet unknown.

-Recently I have become focused on shooting 'scenes' with my trusty Samsung S7, rather than simply taking the usual 'snaps', in order to get a feel for 'real' photography.
+Recently I have become focused on shooting 'scenes' with my smartphone camera, rather than simply taking the usual 'snaps', in order to get a feel for 'real' photography.
 I have tried to look with a photographer's eye.
 On one of my recent 'photography walks' I became aware of a bird high in a tree and watched as it went about its business.